luanpotter/shattered-wilds/README.md

 * Your Basic Attribute modifier is the Basic Attribute node + the Realm node / 2 (rounded up) + the Level node / 4 (rounded up)
 * Your Skill modifier is 2 * the skill node + the Basic Attribute modifier

 Note that will shall very rarely need to use modifiers for nodes other than Basic Attributes and Skills.
+The final value of a node is also subject to a Level cap: the final node modifier (before applying any external modifiers) is capped at your current level.
+That means there are diminishing returns to over-specializing, and players are encouraged to have at least a minimal level of spread.

 ### Derived Stats

 You have 4 pools of points that are derived from your attributes:

 * Heroism Points are based on your Level; each character has a max number of Heroism Points equal to their Level value.
-They can be used to invoke Extras and Luck (see below), to call for Write History.
+They can be used to invoke Extras and Luck (see below), to call for Write History, amongst other powerful actions.
 These are harder to recover, at one per long rest rate plus the DM can award Heroism Points (within your maximum) to reward good roleplaying or other out-of-the-box thinking (similar to the Inspiration mechanic in D&D 5e).
 * Vitality Points are based on your Body and represent your physical ability to keep going during intense situations.
-They are analogous to Health on other games, but in the D12 System, you only take real damage after you are exhausted.
+They are analogous to Health on other games, but in the D12 System, you only take real damage after you are Incapacitated.
 You have a max Vitality Points equal to 4 + your Body modifier.
-You lose Vitality when you are attacked, and they can also spend it to power special abilities.
+You lose Vitality when you are attacked, and they can also be spent to power special abilities.
 * Focus Points are based on your Mind and represent your mental vigor and ability to focus during intense situations.
 They are analogous to Mana in other games for Arcane casters, but they are also used by any characters to power special abilities that require focus, mental acuity and concentration.
 You have a max Focus Points equal to 4 + your Mind modifier.
 You can lose Focus Points when you are distracted.
 * Spirit Points are based on your Soul and represent your morale and spiritual strength.
 They are a different form of Mana (for non-Arcane powers) or a form of mental stress or morale in other games, but they are also used by any characters to power special abilities.
 You have a max Spirit Points equal to 4 + your Soul modifier.

 Other derived stats are:

 * Initiative = Awareness + Agility, used to determine order in combat via an Initiative Check
-* Speed = BASE + Agility + Stamina, used to determine how far you can move in a turn
+* Movement = [3 (humanoid base) + Size Modifier + (Agility / 4) (rounded down)] hexes / turn

 ### Checks

 A base Check is `2d12 + [Modifiers]`, and is either matched against a DC (Difficulty Class) of the task (Static Check, which is always considered Active), or matched against a check from an opponent (Contested Check).
 On Contested Checks, there is always an active participant, which is the one taking the Action (Active Contested Check), and one or more passive recipients of the action (Passive Contested Checks).

-Success means having a result greater than the DC (or Passive Contested Check), meaning that a tie normally means maintain the status quo (no change).
+Success means having a result greater than the DC (or Passive Contested Check), meaning that a tie will typically maintain the status quo (no change).
 However, if the Active Participant has a Crit Modifier (see below), they will win ties.

 There is also the possibility of rolling extra D12s, up to two, for two different mechanics, Extras and Luck (see below).
 Whenever you roll more than 2 dice, you get to pick which 2 to use, as you can never sum up more than 2 dies (think D&D Advantage).
 So if you are using Extra and Luck in the same roll, you will be able to roll 4d12, and pick any 2 of your choice.
 Note that, unlike other systems, extra dice rolls are not awarded for in-game situational "advantages" or "disadvantages", as these factors are _always_ modelled as Modifiers to the roll (player modifiers or circumstantial modifiers).